MoulikShah/MLOps_Project/README.md

 ## Unit 8: Data pipeline

-### Persistent Storage

-- We provision block storage volumes on **Chameleon Cloud** that are mounted to both training and inference nodes.
-- Storage is independent of containers, so data is preserved even if compute instances are recreated.
-It will be used to store:
-  - Model checkpoints
-  - Final trained models
-  - Training logs and evaluation metrics

----

-### Offline Data Management

-- Offline data includes:
-  - Pre-registered student facial images
-  - Synthetic images for model robustness evaluation
-  - Public datasets for pretraining
-- Copy of the above-mentioned data will be stored on persistent disk

----

-## Unit 8: Data pipeline

 ### Persistent Storage Infrastructure

 Our face recognition system utilizes *Chameleon Cloud's persistent storage* to manage large-scale datasets and artifacts, decoupling data from compute resources.